John T. Scopes

-John Thomas Scopes (August 3, 1900 – October 21, 1970) was a teacher in Dayton, Tennessee, who was charged on May 5, 1925, with violating Tennessee's Butler Act, which prohibited the teaching of human evolution in Tennessee schools.
-He was tried in a case known as the Scopes trial, and was found guilty and fined $100.
+John Thomas Scopes (August 3, 1900 – October 21, 1970) was an American teacher in Dayton, Tennessee, who was charged on May 5, 1925, with violating Tennessee's Butler Act, which prohibited the teaching of human evolution in Tennessee schools.
+He was tried in a case known as the Scopes trial and was found guilty and fined $100.

 Early life

 Scopes was born in 1900 to Thomas Scopes and Mary Alva Brown, who lived on a farm in Paducah, Kentucky.
 John was their fifth child and only son.
 The family relocated to Danville, Illinois, when he was a teenager.
 In 1917, he relocated to Salem, Illinois, where he was a member of the class of 1919 at Salem Community High School.

 He attended the University of Illinois briefly, then quit for health reasons.
 He earned a degree at the University of Kentucky in 1924, with a major in law and a minor in geology.

 Scopes relocated to Dayton, Tennessee, where he became the Rhea County High School football coach, and occasionally served as a substitute teacher.